Costa RicaOfficial Name: Republic of Costa Rica

 CRIME: Crime is a significant concern for Costa Ricans and visitors alike, and the U.S. Embassy reports a steady increase in crime.
 While the vast majority of foreign visitors do not become victims of crime, all are potential targets for criminals.

 Criminals usually operate in small groups, but may also operate alone.
 The most common crime perpetrated against tourists is theft, with thieves primarily looking for cash, jewelry, credit cards, electronic items, and passports.
 Serious crimes, although less frequent, do occur.
-At least ten U.S. citizens were murdered in Costa Rica since January 2012.
+At least six U.S. citizens were murdered in Costa Rica since January 2013.
 Daytime robberies in public places occur, and thieves are often armed and may resort to violence.
-Since January 2012, 20 U.S. citizens have reported to the U.S. Embassy that they were sexually assaulted, with at least five victims reporting that they were given date rape drugs.
-While the Costa Rican police claim to investigate all reported cases of sexual assault, there have been no convictions in which U.S. citizens were victims since January 2012.
+Since January 2013, 15 U.S. citizens have reported to the U.S. Embassy that they were sexually assaulted, with at least five victims reporting that they were given date rape drugs.
+While the Costa Rican police claim to investigate all reported cases of sexual assault, there have been no convictions in which U.S. citizens were victims since January 2013.

 While crimes occur throughout Costa Rica, they are more prevalent at certain times and in certain areas.
 The downtown area of San Jose for example, is a prime tourist destination during daylight hours.
 You are strongly encouraged not to travel to the area after dark.
 U.S. government officials are not permitted to stay in hotels in that area due to safety concerns.
 U.S. Embassy San Jose has received reports of a particularly high number of violent assaults and robberies in the Limon Caribbean costal region (from Tortuguero through Limon to Puerto Viejo), often involving invasions of rental homes and eco lodges, as well as attacks taking place on isolated roads and trails.
 If you plan to visit an unfamiliar area, you should consult with a trustworthy local (a concierge, a tour guide, etc.) regarding precautions or concerns.